billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 * More expandable.
 * Higher bandwidth, higher capacity.
 * Only way to run very large probe counts.
+* Only way to run future NXT (NP3) 1536-channel probes.

+> *1536-channel quad-base probes (NP2020) are coming 2025 and CAN run in
+either PXI or OneBox.
+However, 1536-channel NXT probes are a super compact model that is not expected before 2027 and requires PXI.*

 ### OneBox Overview